mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void OnHitNPC(NPC target, int damage, float knockback, bool crit)

 Allows you to create special effects when this NPC hits a friendly NPC.

+### public virtual bool?
+CanBeHitByItem(Player player, Item item)

+Allows you to determine whether this NPC can be hit by the given melee weapon when swung.
+Return true to allow hitting the NPC, return false to block hitting the NPC, and return null to use the vanilla code for whether the NPC can be hit.
+Returns null by default.

+### public virtual void ModifyHitByItem(Player player, Item item, ref int damage, ref float knockback, ref bool crit)

+Allows you to modify the damage, knockback, etc., that this NPC takes from a melee weapon.

+### public virtual void OnHitByItem(Player player, Item item, int damage, float knockback, bool crit)

+Allows you to create special effects when this NPC is hit by a melee weapon.

+### public virtual bool?
+CanBeHitByProjectile(Projectile projectile)

+Allows you to determine whether this NPC can be hit by the given projectile.
+Return true to allow hitting the NPC, return false to block hitting the NPC, and return null to use the vanilla code for whether the NPC can be hit.
+Returns null by default.

+### public virtual void ModifyHitByProjectile(Projectile projectile, ref int damage, ref float knockback, ref bool crit)

+Allows you to modify the damage, knockback, etc., that this NPC takes from a projectile.

+### public virtual void OnHitByProjectile(Projectile projectile, int damage, float knockback, bool crit)

+Allows you to create special effects when this NPC is hit by a projectile.